Overview

 In addition to normal CRUD operations, the following actions are available:

-Retrieve an Instance Pool information
+Retrieve Instance Pool information

 $ exo compute instance-pool show --zone ch-gva-2 web